How to sharpen a Global knife as a professional

 Some beautiful Global knives

-I love Global knives, they are light, they stay sharp, they look good, and they are extremely easy to keep clean and affordable.
-So it really makes me sad to see how many of them that is ruined from bad sharpening, miss aligned edges, wrong edge formation, wrong edge bevel angle, overheated from grinding machines and belt sander, bad finish and so on.
-If they are sharpened the right way they are one of the best knives you could have, but with a bad sharpening job they might not be better than anything else.
+I love Global knives, they are light, they stay sharp, they look good, and they are easy to keep clean.
+They are affordable and available everywhere.
+So it makes me sad, to see how many of them are ruined from bad sharpening.
+Miss-aligned edges, wrong edge formation, and wrong edge bevel angle.
+Some are so overheated from grinding machines and belt sanders, that they look like rainbows.
+If they are sharpened correctly, they are one of the best affordable knives you could have.

-This is how ordinary Global knives (not single beveled) should be sharpened:
+This is how you sharpen your Global knives

-– They should be hand sharpened on Japanese Water Stones.
+– They should be hand-sharpened and deburred on stones.

-– The edge formation should be slightly convex on the back end of the edge bevel.
+– The edge formation should be slightly convex on the top of the bevel to blend it into the blade.

 The little video above shows what performance you should be able to expect from a newly sharpened Global knife.
 Maybe not, if you prefer an edge with more bite, but you should at least be able to slice thin slices of tomatoes and shave with it when it is newly sharpened.